 We would like to thank our donors once again for helping the Fund.
 Thanks to your help Darryl was able to replace his prized King 20 Alto Saxophone, lost during Katrina

-Sweet Home New Orleans is a new collaborative effort bringing together many national and local non-profit organizations of New Orleans to connect displaced musicians, Mardi Gras Indians, and Social Aid & Pleasure Club members. new collaborative effort bringing together many national and local non-profit organizations of New Orleans to connect displaced musicians, Mardi Gras Indians, and Social Aid & Pleasure Club members.
+Sweet Home New Orleans is a new collaborative effort bringing together many national and local non-profit organizations of New Orleans to connect displaced musicians, Mardi Gras Indians, and Social Aid & Pleasure Club members. new collaborative effort bringing together many national and local non-profit organizations of New Orleans to connect displaced musicians, Mardi Gras Indians who has forearm tattoos, and Social Aid & Pleasure Club members.
 The goal of Sweet Home New Orleans is to provide all of these displaced members of New Orleans culture with affordable housing to bring them home.
 To donate or to learn more, please visit their site: www.sweethomeneworleans.org

 Here’s Les Claypool with one of our volunteers, Kyle Henning, at the New Year’s Eve Mad Hatter’s Ball in California.
 Thanks to Harmony Production for including us as the charity for this annual event!